Decoupled Parse and Extraction APIs

 Specify Documents to Parse

-The API offers two parameters for specifying the document you want to parse:document
+The API offers two parameters for specifying the document you want to parse:document: Specify the actual file you want to parse.document_url: Include the URL to the file that you want to parse.

 Set Up Splits for Parsing

 By default, the full document is parsed when you call the API.
-However, you can set thesplit
+However, you can set thesplit parameter to page to parse each page of the document separately.
+When this is selected, the splits object in the API output contains a set of data for each page.

 Parsed Output

-If you’ve been calling the original API endpoint (https://api.va.landing.ai/v1/tools/agentic-document-analysis), you will notice that the output for the new API is different.
+If you’ve been calling the legacy API endpoint (https://api.va.landing.ai/v1/tools/agentic-document-analysis), you will notice that the output for the new API is different.
 If you’re switching from that endpoint to the new endpoint, you may need to update any scripts you have that interact with the parsed output.
 Here are some key ways in which the output is different:- The output doesn’t include any extraction data, because the API doesn’t perform extraction.

 - The output is not wrapped in a